SML-CompBio/OncoMark/docs/dataset.md

     - Data from all hallmark tasks were merged and shuffled to avoid hallmark-specific biases and ensure uniform exposure.

 ### Validation and Metrics
- - External validation was conducted on **159 samples** from six independent studies.
+ - External validation was conducted on **95 samples** from five independent studies.
  - Key metrics included:
     - **F1 Score**
     - **Accuracy Score**